 Probationary members are introduced to the company and its operations through mandatory completion of the Engine Pre-Emergency Response Training (PERT) program.
-In this program, they learn the basic structure of the Alpha Fire Company, the structure and role of the Engine Company, and learn or reinforce skills taught in preparation for state certification.
+In this program, an Alpha trainee (probationary firefighter) learns the basic structure of the Alpha Fire Company, learns the structure and role of the Engine Company, and learns and then reinforces skills necessary for state certification.

 Once finished with the Engine PERT program, members have the option to expand their skill sets by advancing to the the Truck Company PERT.
 The Truck PERT reinforces skills learned in state-level courses, including search and rescue, ventilation, salvage and overhaul.
 Because the Centre Region requires the protection a tower or ladder truck provides, Alphas also learn proper operation of the aerial devices and capabilities they add to fire suppression and rescue.
 Operations as a member of the Truck Company are typically more demanding, independent, and require a more experienced firefighter.